suanmiao/CommonLib/README.md

   **UI**
   > TextView and EditText with custom font support
-  > MVC framework on list item
+  > MVVM framework on list item
   > Dialog customisation support (maybe more animation support in the future)

   **Request Framework**